Sweeney 2

-Sweeney 2 is a 1978 British action crime drama film.
-It was made as a sequel to the successful 1977 film Sweeney!.
-Both films are an extension of the popular British ITV television series The Sweeney (1975–78).
+Sweeney 2 is a 1978 British action crime drama film directed by Tom Clegg and starring John Thaw and Dennis Waterman.
+It was a sequel to the 1977 film Sweeney!.
+Both films are an extension of the British ITV television series The Sweeney (1975–1978).
 Some of the action in the film is transferred from the usual London setting to Malta.

 The series and films depict a fictionalised version of the Flying Squad.
-The term The Sweeney is derived from Cockney rhyming slang, originating in the expression Sweeney Todd: Flying Squad, and is a real term used by the London underworld to refer to the Squad, whose brief was to investigate armed robbery within the Metropolitan Police District (MPD), an area roughly corresponding to Greater London.
+The term The Sweeney is derived from Cockney rhyming slang, originating in the expression Sweeney Todd: Flying Squad, and is a real term used by the London underworld to refer to the squad, whose brief was to investigate armed robbery within the Metropolitan Police District (MPD), an area roughly corresponding to Greater London.

-The film centres on the investigations of the fictional Detective Inspector Jack Regan (John Thaw) and his partner Detective Sergeant George Carter (Dennis Waterman).
+The film centres on the investigations of the fictional Detective Inspector Jack Regan and his partner Detective Sergeant George Carter.

 Plot

 A group of particularly violent armed robbers, who are committing bank and payroll robberies across London, are taking just £60,000 from each robbery, leaving behind cash in excess of this sum.
 The robbers are willing to kill anyone who gets in their way: they even kill badly injured members of their team to ensure they cannot inform.
 As Regan puts it after the first raid, "I've never seen so many dead people".
 Meanwhile, a subplot takes place in a large hotel, in which the Flying Squad deals with an eccentric man armed with a bomb (who turns out to be in the CIA).

-A bent senior officer, Detective Chief Superintendent Jupp (Denholm Elliott), is asked to resign over allegations of corruption, and – just before leaving his post – instructs his subordinate, Regan, to take down the gang.
+A bent senior officer, Detective Chief Superintendent Jupp, is asked to resign over allegations of corruption, and – just before leaving his post – instructs his subordinate, Regan, to take down the gang.
 The gang, armed with gold-plated Purdey shotguns, evade the Flying Squad for quite some time, leaving a trail that leads Regan to Malta and back, before he finds encouragement from Jupp, who meanwhile has been convicted of corruption – Regan having refused to testify in court for him.